cfantasia/CMGWPrimeGroup/doc/README.txt

 It will:

-o Setup a new working area (Default name: V260, release:
+o Setup a new working area (Default name: V270, release:
-CMSSW_4_1_4)
+CMSSW_4_2_3)

 o Check out the UserCode/CMGWPrimeGroup package (default version:
-V00-02-65)
+V00-02-70)

 o Check out the default versions of DataFormats/PatCandidates and PhysicsTools/PatAlgos and V00-05-00 UserCode/SHarper/HEEPAnalyzer

-o Hack the content of PAT Muon collections in order to include the dedicated high-pt reconstructors (picky, cocktail, etc)
+o Hack the content of PAT Muon collections in order to include the dedicated high-pt reconstructors (DYT, cocktail, etc)

-o Hack the BuildFiles of the HEEP code to make it 41x-compatible
+o Hack the BuildFiles of the HEEP code to make it 42x-compatible

 o Compile the code